MrStashley/security-server/README.md

-# security-server
+# covid19connection
-server that handles personal security of devices
+website that allows people to provide their services online during quarantine